muadzmo/go-fin-planning/README.md

 I am open for any suggestions in making this project.

 TODO:
+Focus on Transaction
-Creating connection between Transaction and Planning
+Creating connection between Transaction and Planning later